KelTech-Services/MediaRoulette/SECURITY.md

 ## Security Best Practices for Users

 - Always set a strong, unique `SECRET_KEY` environment variable
-- Use HTTPS when exposing PlexRoulette outside your local network
+- Use HTTPS when exposing MediaRoulette outside your local network
 - Keep your Docker images updated to the latest version